-Blood tests: the RAST (radio allegro sorbent test) might be used to see whether a substance called IgE is in your child’s blood.
+Blood tests: the allergist might use the RAST (radio allegro sorbent test) to see whether a substance called IgE is in your child’s blood.
 Blood will usually be taken from your child’s arm, and sent away for testing.

 Elimination diet: this involves removing possible allergy-causing foods from your child’s diet, then reintroducing them again if the allergist thinks it’s safe to do so.
 Your allergist is looking to see whether your child’s symptoms flare up when the foods are put back into the diet.

 Oral food challenge: your child will be given the possible allergy-causing food to eat in a safe, supervised setting.
 Medical and nursing staff will watch to see whether an allergic reaction occurs.
 This test carries a risk of causing a severe allergic reaction and should be conducted only by a specialist in a supervised setting.

 If your child has a delayed-onset allergy, testing is more difficult.
 The most commonly used test is an elimination diet.

 A new test, called the food patch test, is being trialled.
 This involves putting a patch with an extract of the possible allergen on your child’s skin to see whether dermatitis develops.

 Elimination diets are also the most common test for food intolerances.